AY2324S2-CS2103T-F13-4/tp/docs/DeveloperGuide.md

 ## About ClassMonitor

-ClassMonitor is a Student Management System that empowers TAs and Professors to manage their student particulars and obtain insights about their students' performance ratings.
+ClassMonitor is a **Student Management System** that empowers TAs and Professors to manage their student particulars and obtain insights about their students' performance ratings.
 As a TA, you can easily view and edit your students' particulars during your daily classes.
-Utilize ClassMonitor’s flexible tagging system to help you organize your students according to their modules and classes.
-Finally, streamline your performance grading decisions by deriving insights from your students' performance indicators across time, through ClassMonitor’s statistics – you can allocate stars to students for good class participation and bolts for absenteeism!
+Utilize ClassMonitor’s flexible **tagging system** to help you organize your students according to their modules and classes.
+Finally, streamline your performance grading decisions by deriving insights from your students' performance indicators across time, through ClassMonitor’s **statistics** – you can allocate stars to students for good class participation and bolts for absenteeism!

 The Developer Guide offers comprehensive documentation on the design and implementation of ClassMonitor.
-It includes details on the architecture of ClassMonitor, specifications for individual components, and an overview of the software's functionality and operation.
+It includes details on the architecture of ClassMonitor, specifications for individual components, and an overview of the software's functionality and operations.

 {% include toc.md header=true show-in-toc=true ordered=true %}
 --------------------------------------------------------------------------------------------------------------------